-5. a) What training have staff supporting special educational needs had and what is planned?
+5. a) What training have staff, supporting special educational needs had and what is planned?

-We aim to keep all school staff up to date with relevant training and developments in teaching practice in relation to the needs of pupils with SEND.
+We ensure that all school staff are kept up to date with relevant training and developments in teaching practice, specifically with regard to SEND pupils.